shahcompbio/pypeliner/docs/tutorial.rst

         '>',
         pypeliner.managed.TempOutputFile('raw.sam', 'reads'))

-Finally we require a merge function to create ``'raw.sam'`` from ``'raw.sam', 'reads'``.
+Finally we require a merge function to create ``'raw.sam'`` from the set ``'raw.sam', 'reads'`` files.
 A merge output of a job must have the same set of axes as the job, and one additional axis, the merge axis.
 For a merge output, pypeliner provides a dictionary of the filenames (or objects) with chunk ids as keys.

 Merging by line is sufficient for sam files::